 Grilled Bacon-Wrapped Pork Tenderloin

 If you love pork, then you will love this recipe for bacon-wrapped pork tenderloin.
 What's even better is that taking it to the grill will increase its flavor.
-This recipe calls for a simple sauce that coats and flavors the meat in addition to the bacon.
+This recipe calls for a simple sauce that coats and seasons the meat, and then it is wrapped in bacon.
 Increase the recipe if preparing more than two tenderloins.
 Leftovers are always great!
 Remember to choose your bacon wisely.
 Thick cut will come off the grill a little rubbery, while bacon that is too thin can break or burn.
-So, opt for a medium thickness and you should be good to go.
+So, opt for a medium thickness and you will be good to go.

 - 2 good sized pork tenderloins (trimmed of excess surface fat)

 - 6-8 slices of good quality bacon (use black pepper bacon if preferred)

 - 1-2 cloves garlic, minced

 - Combine sauce ingredients in a small bowl and set aside, Trim off any excess fat on the surface of the tenderloins.

 - Preheat your grill for medium-high heat.

 - Pat the pork tenderloins dry with paper towels and brush on the sauce.
 Make a few passes.
 This next part can get a tad messy so prepare yourself.
 Cut bacon into halves or thirds depending on the size of tenderloin.
 Make sure there is enough length to overlap.
 The bacon and tenderloin will shrink during the cooking process.
 Wrap bacon around sauced tenderloin and secure with toothpicks or kitchen twine.
 Don't panic if some of the sauce squishes out.
 This will happen, and this is why you brush so much to begin with.